googlearchive/firebase-work-queue/README.md

+# This example has been replaced by the [Firebase Queue](https://github.com/firebase/firebase-queue) NPM module

+Please check out the new repository for a more comprehensive, robust framework on which to build a task queue powered by Firebase

-firebase-work-queue - A Simple Firebase Queue
+### firebase-work-queue - A Simple Firebase Queue
 ===================

 This is an example of processing data using Firebase as a queuing system.